BornB4Google/swe-3313-fall-2025-team-09/README.md

 # Technical Design

-Our technical design documentation provides a comprehensive overview of the system architecture, database schema, API specifications, and implementation details.
+Our technical design documentation provides a comprehensive overview of the system architecture, database schema, and implementation details.
 This serves as the blueprint for development and ensures consistency across the team.

 [View Full Technical Design Document](technical-design/README.md)